dragonfly/dragonfly/README.md

 ```

 The next demo is a maximum likelihood problem in computational astrophysics,
+where we wish to estimate cosmological parameters from Type Ia supernova data.
-which can be run via the following commands.
+This demo be run via the following commands.

 ```bash
 $ dragonfly-script.py --config examples/supernova/config.json --options examples/options.txt